How to Bind a Quilt – no hand sewing required!

 If possible, use a walking foot (or even feed foot) for attaching quilt binding.
 It helps prevent puckering.

-Leave a tail of binding about 6-8” long, and start sewing the binding to the quilt on one side with a 1/4” seam allowance.
+- Leave a tail at the end of the binding about 6-8” long, and start sewing the binding to the quilt on one side with a 1/4” seam allowance.

 1. To miter the corners, sew until you are 1/4” away from the edge on one side, and then backstitch.
 Remove the quilt from the sewing machine.